Skip to main content

 16. Give a Speech or a Reading

 Depending on what the couple decide, you may be required to give a reading during the ceremony.
-The couple might also want you to give a maid of honour speech at the reception.
-Either way, you want to be prepared for whatever it is you are saying.
-Ensure you have it printed out or memorised.
+The couple might also want you to give a toast or maid of honour speech at the reception.
+Whether you’re writing your own or hope to blow them away with a knock-your-socks-off rendition of The Velveteen Rabbit, just make sure you’re fully prepared with notes.

 17. Keep Your Friend Looking Fabulous!

-As the day goes on, the maid of honour might need to help them if they needs to go to the bathroom – it can be tricky in a wedding dress!
-It also helps to be on makeup duty – be ready to correct smudges if needed and keep that wedding foundation looking flawless.
+As the day goes on, the bride may very well need help going to the bathroom – it can be tricky in a wedding dress!
+You’ll also need to be on makeup duty – be ready to correct smudges, keep that wedding foundation looking flawless, and have her lip gloss readily tucked in your clutch at all times!

 18. Clear the Wedding Suite

-If you and the rest of the wedding party enjoyed getting ready for the big day in the wedding suite, it might have been left a bit of a mess.
+If you and the rest of the wedding party enjoyed getting ready that morning in the wedding suite, it’s safe to say, it might have been left a bit of a mess.

-So that the room is clean and tidy for the happy couple on their first married night together, it’s a nice idea to head up there during the reception and have a quick tidy up.
-We're sure the couple will really appreciate it.
+So the room is clean and tidy for the happy couple on their first married night together, it’s a nice idea to head up there during the reception and have a quick tidy up.
+We're sure the couple will appreciate it!

 Maid of Honour Duties After the Wedding